durffy/UMLHero/Design/UseCases.md

 Actor:
 Senario:

+## title: View Project List
+Actor: Designer
+Senario: The designer reviews the list of projects that are open in the project list

 ## title: Create Project
 Actor: Designer
 Senario: The Designer creates a new project and is taken to a new project page to C.R.U.D the requirements, Usecases, User Stories, Domain Models, and class diagrams